 Let's explore the benefits and limitations of Apache Thrift.
 The benefits include the following:

 A smaller output size and higher encoding and decoding speed compared to XML and JSON.
-Thrift-serialized data can be 30 to 50% smaller in size than XML and JSON
+As we are going to illustrate later in this chapter, Thrift-serialized data can be 30 to 50% smaller in size than XML and JSON

 The ability to define not only structures but entire services and generate code for them, allowing communication between the servers and their clients